 As our challenge is to glean every ounce of energy in the fuel to deliver power to the piston, from the above graphic you can see that if we are able to get ALL the fuel to burn inside the engine, we could at LEAST double the mileage of every car in the nation.

 (We have known vehicles to gain as much as 600% with The Groove and other adjustments.)

-Because engines are terribly inefficient (what else would you call 60% of your fuel burning in your tailpipe?), and we are working to increase that efficiency, The Groove will many times reveal overlooked maintenance issues.
-It’s not that The Groove CAUSES them, it is only they become more apparent after The Groove is added.
+Because engines are terribly inefficient (what else would you call 60% of your fuel burning in the tailpipe?), and we are working to increase that efficiency, The Groove will many times reveal overlooked maintenance issues.
+It’s not that The Groove CAUSES them, it is only they become more apparent after The Gadgetman Groove is added.

 The most common deficiencies are found in the vacuum system.
 There are sometimes hundreds of locations where a vacuum leak can occur.
 This can make diagnosis a little time-consuming.
 Fortunately, most leaks will present little issue.
 It’s the really BIG ones we’re going to be looking for as they represent the greatest threat to your obtaining maximum efficiency.

 The most common places vacuum leaks are located are in the hoses.
 These are relatively easy to locate and identify.
 It’s the ones that are most difficult to locate that we’re going to look for.
 First, I want to explain EXACTLY why vacuum leaks are so bad for combustion in general.

 Notice the small crack.
 Easy to overlook.
 Important to repair!